UU-Human-Evolution/1MB438/Lab_5.md

    - [ ]
      `python /SRC/Lab5/x5_create_tab-delimited_file_from_fasta.py “combined_fasta_file.fasta”`

-   Either of the above should print a 3-column tab-separated output to the terminal.
-Write the output of one of the above to a file (e.g. cytB_all.tab).
+   The above command should print a 3-column tab-separated output to the terminal.
+Write the output to a file (e.g. cytB_all.tab).
 Each row contains information on each sequence in your data set, including:

    	1. A field to be manually modified after the file has been generated.
-This field should be maximum 8-character long (enough for you to identify the species: e.g. H.sapien)
+This field should be maximum 8-character long (enough for you to identify the species: e.g. Hsapiens)
-   	1. An easy-readable name (good for presentation to others: e.g. Homo_Sapiens).
+   	1. An easy-readable name (good for presentation to others: e.g. Homo_sapiens).
 You can manually modify this field too.
-DO NOT allow spaces.
+DO NOT use spaces.
    	1. A globally unique identifier (e.g. NC_026542.1:14178-15317)

    - [ ] Modify the tab-delimited file as stated above using the x5_create_tab-delimited_file_from_fasta.py